weimer-coders/machine-learning/README.md

 * William Koehrsen was inspired by *Moneyball* and wanted to use python and machine learning to mimic the same kind of [Sabermetrics](https://en.wikipedia.org/wiki/Sabermetrics).
 He was successful and created a [tutorial](https://medium.com/@williamkoehrsen/data-analysis-with-python-19434f5d6324) so that others could do the same.
 * Here's an article that talks about using python and machine learning to predict winners of NBA games.
 [Link](https://hackernoon.com/how-to-create-your-own-machine-learning-predictive-system-in-the-nba-using-python-7189d964a371).
 * I'm seeing a whole lot of talk of [scikit](http://scikit-learn.org/stable/index.html) across all these tutorials.
 This may be *the* python library for ML.

+*I've been exploring [Supervised Learning with scikit-learn](https://www.datacamp.com/courses/supervised-learning-with-scikit-learn) at DataCamp, and in addition to using NumPy and Pandas, it assumes you understand linear regression, which I really do not.
+Just a heads-up.
+MM*

 ## Mary-Lou
 Just for the sake of not repeating what has already been said, I kept my section kind of short.
 Below I have provided more examples and discussion about what machine learning is, because Andrew really covered the tutorial stuff and Caitlin gave some great examples.